Deploy a modern GUI on an embedded device in 5 Simple Steps

 - Java 11+ (we just run JAVA on development time, no need of JAVA on the device)

-First of all, let me show you how the starting home appliance application looks like.
+First of all, let me show you how the starting home appliance sample application looks like.
 The image below shows the application running on the IMX8 with a clean but simple style.
 I am using a small 5 inch display to simulate a real home assistant, but you can try this sample app with different display sizes (like a 32 inch monitor) and resolutions (4k for example).
 The application will adjust to any horizontal screen size.

 To update the application on the device we will follow 5 steps.